19hours/sg-statutes/Acts/Immigration Act.md

 11\.—(1) Any person lawfully resident in Singapore, not being the holder of a valid pass or a citizen of Singapore, who seeks to leave Singapore temporarily, or within one month of so leaving Singapore, may make an application to the Controller in the prescribed manner for the issue to him of a re-entry permit authorising him to re-enter Singapore.

-(2) Upon an application made under subsection (1) and upon payment of the prescribed fee, the Controller may issue to the applicant a re-entry permit in the prescribed form and shall, if the applicant is required by the provisions of any written law relating to passports for the time being in force in Singapore to have a visa to enter Singapore, issue a visa to the applicant on the production by him of his passport or other travel document and on payment of the fee prescribed by that written law and the visa shall remain valid until the expiry or cancellation of the re-entry permit issued to him.
+(2) Subject to subsection (3), upon an application made under subsection (1) and upon payment of the prescribed fee, the Controller may issue to the applicant a re-entry permit in the prescribed form and shall, if the applicant is required by the provisions of any written law relating to passports for the time being in force in Singapore to have a visa to enter Singapore, issue a visa to the applicant on the production by him of his passport or other travel document and on payment of the fee prescribed by that written law and the visa shall remain valid until the expiry or cancellation of the re-entry permit issued to him.

+[Act 18 of 2012 wef 19/12/2012]

+(3) The Controller may, in his discretion —

+(a) at the time of issuing a re-entry permit under subsection (2), impose any condition as he thinks fit; or

+(b) at any time after the issue of a re-entry permit under subsection (2), vary or revoke any condition to which the re-entry permit is subject or impose any condition thereto.

+[Act 18 of 2012 wef 19/12/2012]

+(4) For the avoidance of doubt, the power of the Controller to vary, revoke or impose any condition under subsection (3)(b) may be exercised whether or not he is entitled to cancel the re-entry permit under this Act.

+[Act 18 of 2012 wef 19/12/2012]

+(5) Before varying, revoking or imposing any condition on a re-entry permit under subsection (3)(b), the Controller shall notify the holder of the re-entry permit of the Controller’s intention to do so and shall give the holder an opportunity to be heard as to why the condition of his re-entry permit should not be varied or revoked or the additional condition should not be imposed.

+[Act 18 of 2012 wef 19/12/2012]

-(3) Any person aggrieved by the refusal of the Controller to issue to him a re-entry permit under this section may, within 30 days of the notification of the refusal to him, appeal by petition in writing to the Minister whose decision shall be final.
+(6) Any person who is aggrieved by the decision of the Controller under this section may, within 30 days after being notified of the decision of the Controller, appeal by petition in writing to the Minister whose decision shall be final.

+[Act 18 of 2012 wef 19/12/2012]

 ### Persons ceasing to be citizens of Singapore